1947 Illinois Fighting Illini football team

 The 1947 Illinois Fighting Illini football team was an American football team that represented the University of Illinois during the 1947 Big Nine Conference football season.
 In their sixth year under head coach Ray Eliot, the Illini compiled a 5–3–1 record and finished in a three-way tie for third place in the Big Ten Conference.
 The team played No. 5 Army to a scoreless tie and narrowly lost by a 14–7 score to undefeated national champion Michigan.
+Illinois was unranked in the final AP poll but was ranked at No. 8 in the final Litkenhous Ratings for 1947.

 End Ike Owens was selected as the team's most valuable player.
+Six Illinois players received honors on the 1947 All-Big Nine Conference football team: Owens (AP-1, UP-1, INS-1); fullback Russ Steger (AP-1, UP-1, INS-1); tackle Lou Agase (AP-1, INS-1); quarterback Perry Moss (AP-2, INS-2); guard John Wrenn (AP-2, INS-2); center Lou Levanti (AP-2, INS-2).

+The team played its home games at Memorial Stadium in Champaign, Illinois.